xtdb/xtdb-tutorial/5-match.nextjournal.md

 Just as you are finishing off your shuttle arrives.

-After a short journey through the icy lower clouds of Saturn you are met by a friendly faced Ubuku.
+After a short journey through the icy lower clouds of Saturn, you are met by a friendly-faced Ubuku.

-> Hello friend.
+> Hello, friend.
 >
 > We have been using xtdb for a short time now and think it is great.
-The problem is a human one.
-Occasionally we process trades without checking that are enough funds in the buyers account.
+> The problem is a human one.
+> Occasionally we process trades without checking that are enough funds in the buyer's account.
 >
 > I know there is a way that we can stop this happening in xtdb.
 >